2012-2013 Annual Report

 Minority Medical Students Receive Scholarships from TMA

-The TMA Educational Scholarship, Loan, and Awards Committee chose winners from a competitive field of promising future physicians entering medical school this fall.
+The TMA Educational Scholarship, Loan, and Awards Committee chose winners from a competitive field of promising future physicians.

-TMA created the Minority Scholarship Program to help diversify the physician workforce to fulfill the needs of Texas’ increasingly diverse population.
-The scholarship encourages minority students to enter medicine by lightening the financial burden of medical school.
-Since 1999, TMA has awarded 74 scholarships, totaling $370,000, to minority medical students.
+TMA created the Minority Scholarship Program to help diversify the physician workforce to fulfill the needs of Texas’ diverse population.
+The scholarship encourages minority students to enter medicine by lightening their financial burden of medical school.
+Since 1999, TMA has awarded 83 scholarships totaling $415,000.

 Back to top

-Each month, Texas Medical Association's Physicians Benevolent Fund (PBF) helps Texas physicians and their families in need.
-The fund helps recipients with rent or mortgage, utilities, insurance, medical bills, clothing, and food.
+The fund helps recipients with rent or mortgage, utilities, health insurance, medical bills, clothing, and food.
 Some recipients are elderly and not practicing medicine, some are disabled or ill, and some are widowed and raising families.

-More than $3 million has been given in assistance payments to over 635 physicians and their families since the PBF was established in 1961 with a $2,500 donation from the late May Owen, MD, a Fort Worth pathologist and past president of TMA.
+More than $3.4 million has been given in assistance payments to more than 680 physicians and their families since the fund was established in 1961 with a $2,500 donation from the late May Owen, MD, a Fort Worth pathologist and past president of TMA.
+This year alone the PBF program has helped eight families.

-PBF remains alive today because of the generosity of TMA members willing to share financially with less fortunate colleagues and families.
-Contributions are tax-deductible, and may be in the form of honoraria or memorials.
+PBF remains alive today because of the generosity of TMA members willing to share with less fortunate colleagues and families.
+Contributions are tax-deductible to the full extent permitted by law, and may be in the form of honoraria or memorials.

 Texas Medical Association